All-Ukrainian National Congress: Election

 Ukrainians of Kuban, Bessarabia, Petrograd, Moscow, Rostov, Saratov also received representation in the Central Rada.
 In total, eight Ukrainian provinces and major cities received 60 seats in the council, which is more than half.

-Naturally, the share of the active participants of the liberation movement was high in the composition of the Central Rada (Ivan Steshenko, Lyudmila Staritskaya-Chernyakhivska, Andriy Yakovliv, Dmitry Doroshenko, Vyacheslav Prokopovych, Yevgeny Chikalenko, Fedir Matushevsky, Andriy Nirsnenpsky, Andriy Nirpensky, Mykola Stasyuk, Mykhailo Tkachenko, Valentin Sadovsky, Mykola Mikhnovsky, Mykola Kuzmenko and others).
-At the same time, many deputy mandates were given to promising young people who did not hesitate to enter the arena of active political activity (Pavel Khristyuk, Mykola Shrag, Mykhailo Eremiev, Levko Chikalenko, Mykola Lyubynsky, Mykola Levitsky, Viktor Pavelko, S. Kolos).
+Naturally, the share of the active participants of the liberation movement was high in the composition of the Central Rada (Ivan Steshenko, Liudmyla Starytska-Cherniakhivska, Andriy Yakovliv, Dmytro Doroshenko, Viacheslav Prokopovych, Yevhen Chykalenko, Fedir Matushevsky, Andriy Nirsnenpsky, Andriy Nirpensky, Mykola Stasiuk, Mykhailo Tkachenko, Valentyn Sadovsky, Mykola Mykhnovsky, Mykola Kuzmenko and others).
+At the same time, many deputy mandates were given to promising young people who did not hesitate to enter the arena of active political activity (Pavlo Khrystiuk, Mykola Shrah, Mykhailo Yeremiiev, Levko Chykalenko, Mykola Liubynsky, Mykola Levytsky, Viktor Pavelko, S. Kolos).

 It was also decided to unite the agitation and information commission into an organizational one, and its chairman - Dmitry Antonovich - to invite to the committee by a Comrade of the chairman.

 Formation of the Mala Rada

 At the first organizational meeting on April 8, 1917, Mykhailo Hrushevsky proposed to elect an executive committee called the Committee of the Ukrainian Central Rada (later called the Mala Rada), consisting of 20 people.
-It was elected Chairman of the committee, his deputies Vinnychenko and Efremov, Comrade Chairman - F. Kryzhanivsky, treasurer - V. Koval, secretaries - V. Boyko and S. Veselovsky.
+It was elected Chairman of the committee, his deputies Vynnychenko and Yefremov, Comrade Chairman - F. Kryzhanivsky, treasurer - V. Koval, secretaries - V. Boiko and S. Veselovsky.

 Decision

 At the end of the third day of work, the National Congress adopted the following decisions:

-«1) The Ukrainian National Congress protests against claims made by the Provisional Polish State Council on land claims by the Provisional Polish State Council in a declaration calling on the Provisional Government of the Russian Federation to unite the Polish people with a free Russian state.
+"1) The Ukrainian National Congress protests against claims made by the Provisional Polish State Council on land claims by the Provisional Polish State Council in a declaration calling on the Provisional Government of the Russian Federation to unite the Polish people with a free Russian state.
 The Ukrainian people will not tolerate any efforts to seize the rights to the territory of Ukraine.